For many air travelers, the Transportation Security Administration (TSA) screening is the most dreaded part of the journey.

 What you need to know about the TSA now

-New computed tomography scanners that replace existing X-ray technology.
-The new CT scanners provide an image of carry-on bag contents that can be rotated in three dimensions, reducing the need for TSA screening officers to open up bags.
+There are also new computed tomography scanners that will replace existing X-ray technology.
+The new CT scanners provide an image of carry-on bag contents that can be rotated in three dimensions, reducing the need for TSA screeners to open up bags.
 However, they are reportedly very slow.

 You can find out more about the TSA’s safety efforts on its site.